mattrglobal/sample-apps/verify-webhook-http-signature/README.md

 # Pre-requisites:

-- You'll need a valid Access token for the MATTR Platform, if you do not have a tenent set up [get started here](https://mattr.global/get-started).
+- You'll need a valid Access token for the MATTR Platform, if you do not have a tenant set up [get started here](https://mattr.global/get-started).
 - Have your local development environment setup with Node and NPM/Yarn, you will need to make outbound calls to the internet
+- This sample app uses ngrok to establish a reverse proxy to your machine.
+You'll need an ngrok account and a valid Authtoken (you can sign up for a free account [here](https://ngrok.com/)).

 # Installation